wagtail/wagtail/docs/topics/writing_templates.md

         models.py
 ```

-(The names "css", "js" etc are not important, only their position within the tree.)
+(The names "css", "js" etc aren't important, only their position within the tree.)

 Any file within the static folder should be inserted into your HTML using the `{% static %}` tag.
 More about it: [](static_tag).